yanpozka/kava-mempool/README.md

 make build; ./kava
 ```

-after executing the script you should get a `prioritized-transactions.txt` file
+after executing the program you should get a `prioritized-transactions.txt` file